Our Fulbright U.S. Student Program tutorials have been updated for the 2018-2019 application cycle, which opens on April 3.

 To listen to and watch our tutorials, click on the General Overview Tutorial below and here.

-By Katelyn Leader, 2013-2014, J. William Fulbright - Hillary Rodham Clinton Public Policy Fellow to Haiti
+Katelyn Leader, 2013-2014, J. William Fulbright – Hillary Rodham Clinton Fellow to Haiti (second from left), with her colleagues from the Haitian government’s Ministry of Planning and External Cooperation

 I believe that mutual understanding is the foundation of tolerance and peace; it can only develop, however, when people are willing to listen to and learn from one another.
 This is such a simple notion, and yet time and time again, we see the consequences of it being forgotten by leaders and individuals.